TheRoddyWMS/Roddy/docs/usersGuide/walkthrough.rst

 Analysis-specific configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Occasionally, you may want to set specific parameters only for specific
+Occasionally, you may want to set specific parameters only for selected
 analyses.
 In this case you can add subconfigurations:

 .. code-block:: xml